 Oral Herpes: Oral herpes is a common and generally benign viral condition that produces painful and frequently unsightly sores on the lips or adjacent skin.
 The virus may also cause sores on the bone-bearing tissues such as the gums and the roof of the mouth.
 In the U.S., up to 60 percent of children are exposed to the virus by late puberty and nearly 90 percent of adults carry the virus by age sixty.
 (Read More)

-Toothaches: Studies have demonstrated that heart attacks may be signaled by the sensation of pain on the left side of the jaw.
+Toothache: Studies have demonstrated that heart attacks may be signaled by the sensation of pain on the left side of the jaw.
 Soreness in the jaw and cheekbones or difficulty in chewing may also be the first sign of temporomandibular joint disorder (TMD), a serious maxillofacial condition.
 You should consult your dentist if you have a chronic or extremely painful toothache.
 (Read More)

 Tooth Decay: Tooth decay is a degenerative oral health condition that results from the breakdown of tooth enamel.
-(If decay is detected before it reaches the nerve of the tooth, a dentist can restore the tooth by removing the decay and replacing it with a dental filling.
+If decay is detected before it reaches the nerve of the tooth, a dentist can restore the tooth by removing the decay and replacing it with a dental filling.
 (Read More)

 Tooth Pain & Sinuses: Studies have indicated that in many cases, a correlation exists between sinus infections and caries (cavities), impacted wisdom teeth, incomplete dental work, and tooth or crown fracture.
 Untreated sinus infections may make it difficult to maintain dental hygiene.
 (Read More)